cryptomator/cryptomator.github.io/content/nis-2-guideline.en.md

 ## Conclusion

-The NIS 2 directive presents companies with new cyber security challenges, but with the right tools you can successfully meet these requirements.
+The NIS 2 directive presents companies with new cybersecurity challenges, but with the right tools you can successfully meet these requirements.
 Cryptomator, with its end-to-end encryption and user-friendly, cross-platform application, offers an effective solution to protect your sensitive data and meet the new security standards.
 Especially for companies that operate as providers of essential services and operators of critical infrastructure, Cryptomator is an indispensable tool to ensure compliance and ward off cyber threats.
 Cryptomator Hub also enables teams to collaborate securely and efficiently without compromising on security.